dylan-lang/opendylan/documentation/website/source/proposals/dep-0012-string-literals.rst

 =============

 Multi-line string literals are delimited by three double quote characters on each end: ``"""``.
-Any string literal, whether one line or multi-line, may be prefixed with ``#r`` or ``#R`` to disable backslash escape processing, i.e., to make it a raw string literal.
+Any string literal, whether one-line or multi-line, may be prefixed with ``#r`` or ``#R`` to disable backslash escape processing, i.e., to make it a raw string literal.

+Literal end-of-line sequences are always interpreted as a single LF character, in both raw and escaped string literals, regardless of operating system platform.
+Specifically,

+#.
+CR (character code 13) by itself is converted to a single LF (character code
+   10).

+#.
+CRLF (character codes 13 10, when occurring consecutively) are converted to
+   a single LF (character code 10).

+An implication of this design is that the only way to include a CR character in a string literal is with the escape sequence ``\r`` in a non-raw string.

+All string literals, whether escaped, raw, one-line, or multi-line, continue to adhere to the rule that consecutive string literals separated by only whitespace are automatically concatenated.

 In the Dylan Reference Manual, in the section `Tokens
 <https://opendylan.org/books/drm/Lexical_Grammar#HEADING-117-3>`_, ``#r`` is